FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 As you find those real estate mentors, learn more about the market and terminology used in the Florida real estate market.
 Be prepared to use the words and terms that investors and real estate agents use when analyzing the market.
 Some of the key ones will include:

-• Comparables (or comps) – Local properties that have sold in a recent time period and are similar to the subject property.
+- Comparables (or comps): Local properties that have sold in a recent period and are similar to the subject property.
 The more similar, closer, and most recently the better.
 Utilize this information to create your After-Repair Value.

-• Foreclosure - Homeowners that are behind on their mortgage and the process the mortgage holder goes through to remove them from the home.
+- Foreclosure: Homeowners who are behind on their mortgage and the process the mortgageholder goes through to remove them from the home.

-• Legal Title - The person that owns the property has the ability to transfer the property.
-Usually the property owner but only when it is free and clear to have a 100% equitable title.
+- Legal Title: The person who owns the property can transfer the property.
+Usually, the property owner, but only when it is free and clear to have a 100% equitable title.

-• Real Estate Investor - People that are buying real estate for the purpose of rehabbing it or renting it out.
-Usually your end buyer in a wholesale transaction.
+- Real Estate Investor: People who are buying real estate to rehab it or rent it out.
+Usually, your end buyer is in a wholesale transaction.

-• Rehab Cost – What will it cost the investor to have the property ready to rent.
+- Rehab Cost: What will it cost the investor to have the property ready to rent?
 Be realistic and keep your net rent amount in mind when evaluating costs.
-Don’t use high-end rent prices and a builder-grade rehab cost.
-You’ll lose the confidence of your investors and eventually your business.
+Don’t use high-end rent prices and builder-grade rehab costs.
+You’ll lose the confidence of your investors and, eventually, your business.

 Step 4 - Build A Cash Buyer List